• Art Magazine

 Significant Gothic builders

-Some of the most important builders of Gothic gained great fame and still left impressive traces in architectural history.
+Some of the most significant Gothic architects gained great fame and left impressive marks in architectural history to this day.

 These outstanding personalities include the master builder of the famous Cathedral of Notre-Dame in Paris, Pierre de Montreuil , as well as the members of the prestigious family of builders Parler , who were significantly involved in the construction of numerous cathedral and cathedral.